lljb3/Corp-Full-Theme/README.md

 2. Switch from RequireJS to Webpack!

 3. Streamline the way to include a custom post type in your child theme!

+## What's new in 3.7.1?

+1. Fixed enlarged text issue in JavaScript and added proper ID tags to the navbar div that wasn't being called in the theme.

 ## What's new in 3.7?